We advise companies on drone legislation - from the mandatory course and operations manual to the final approval with the Danish Transport Authority.

 We prepare your complete operations manual and application documents for the Danish Transport Authority.
 Unlimited revisions until approval is secured.

-It can be a bit of a regulatory jungle when it comes to drones in Greenland, but Mads and Frederik were very helpful in guiding me through everything - and the whole process with the Transport Authority went smoothly without any problems.
-Got my permit in 6 weeks.
+"It can be a bit of a regulatory jungle with drones in Greenland, but Mads and Frederik were very helpful.
+The whole process with the Transport Authority went smoothly.
+Got my permit in 6 weeks."

-I have worked with Mads for the past 5 years.
-Mads always takes responsibility and gets challenges resolved as they arise.
-We obtained a tailored permit to fly near Thule Air Base - something that would otherwise have been impossible to obtain on our own.
+"I have worked with Mads for the past 5 years.
+We obtained a tailored permit to fly above 100 metres above ground - something that would otherwise have been impossible to obtain on our own."

-Fast and efficient.
-Got my permit from the Transport Authority in 3 weeks.
-The operations manual went through without any comments.
-Mads and Erik also held an inspiring course in Nuuk where we were well equipped to navigate a complex airspace.
-5 stars!
+"Fast and efficient.
+Got my permit in 3 weeks.
+The operations manual went through without comments.
+The course in Nuuk equipped us well for the complex airspace."

-There are three main regulatory frameworks: BL 9-4 for basic private flight, AIC B 08/14 for commercial operations near populated areas or airports, and SORA for complex operations such as BVLOS or flight above 120 metres.
+There are three main frameworks: BL 9-4 for basic private flight, AIC B 08/14 for commercial operations near populated areas or airports, and SORA for complex operations such as BVLOS or flight above 120 metres.

 All requirements are documented in the operations manual, which must be approved by the Transport Authority before you may fly.
 You are legally bound by its contents.

 You must have an operations manual prepared with all relevant information about your drones, procedures and regulatory compliance.
-You are legally committed to its contents.

 The manual is submitted to the Transport Authority for approval.
 A fee is charged for the review, so it is important to get it right first time.

 You must have liability insurance covering damage to people, animals and property.
-A copy must be attached to your application.

 The Transport Authority typically takes 4–6 weeks.
 You may not fly under AIC B 08/14 until the permit has been received.